aidan46/ledger-rs/README.md

 ### Test coverage
 All `Account` methods are unit tested in the file `src/account.rs`.
 All the error cases for `Ledger` are tested in `src/ledger.rs`.
-Methods for `Ledger` call `Account` methods so only the unique error cases are tested.
-Integration tests have been added in the `tests/` folders.

 ### External Crates
 `clap`: